google/slo-generator/docs/providers/cloud_service_monitoring.md

 ### Deleting objects

-To delete an SLO object in `Stackdriver Monitoring API` using the `StackdriverServiceMonitoringBackend` class, run the `slo-generator` with the `-d` (or `--delete`) flag:
+To delete an SLO object in `Cloud Monitoring API` using the `CloudServiceMonitoring` class, run the `slo-generator` with the `-d` (or `--delete`) flag:

 ```